Alan Alda

-Early life
+Early life and education

-Alda was born Alphonso Joseph D'Abruzzo on January 28, 1936, in the Bronx, New York City.
-Alda spent his childhood with his parents travelling around the United States in support of his father's job as a performer in burlesque theatres.
-His father Robert Alda (born Alfonso Giuseppe Giovanni Roberto D'Abruzzo) was an actor and singer, and his mother Joan Browne was a homemaker and former beauty-pageant winner.
-His father was of Italian descent (D'Abruzzo is a toponymic surname) and his mother was of Irish ancestry.
+Alda was born Alphonso Joseph D'Abruzzo on January 28, 1936, in Manhattan, to Robert Alda (born Alfonso Giuseppe Giovanni Roberto D'Abruzzo), an actor and singer of Italian descent, and Joan Browne, a homemaker and former beauty-pageant winner of Irish descent.
+His father created the stage name Alda by combining the first two letters of his first and last names.
+Alan spent his childhood traveling around the United States with his parents, in support of his father's job as a performer; he performed with his father in the less risqué burlesque sketches.
+His mother was diagnosed with schizophrenia and, according to Alan, tried to stab his father when Alan was six.
+In the same interview he said that his mother taught him to improvise, an important skill of his: he had to learn how to react to the state she was in, for his own safety.

-When Alda was seven years old, he contracted polio.
-To combat the disease, his parents administered a painful treatment regimen developed by Sister Elizabeth Kenny, consisting of applying hot woollen blankets to his limbs and stretching his muscles.
+When Alda was seven, he contracted polio.
+To combat the disease, his parents administered a painful treatment regimen developed by Elizabeth Kenny, consisting of applying hot woollen blankets to his limbs and stretching his muscles.
 Alda attended Archbishop Stepinac High School in White Plains, New York.
 He studied English at Fordham University in the Bronx, where he was a student staff member of its FM radio station, WFUV.
-During Alda's junior year, he studied in Paris, acted in a play in Rome, and performed with his father on television in Amsterdam.
+During his junior year, he studied in Paris, acted in a play in Rome, and performed with his father on television in Amsterdam.

 In 1956, Alda received his Bachelor of Arts degree.
-A member of the ROTC, he entered the United States Army Reserve and served for a year at Fort Benning, then six months as a gunnery officer in Korea.
-In a 2013 interview, Alda joked that he was actually in charge of a mess tent.
+A member of the ROTC, he entered the United States Army Reserve and served for six months at Fort Benning.
+Despite some erroneous reports on military sites that Alda then served in Korea, he has repeatedly said he did not serve there, instead following up active duty of six months at Fort Benning with a time in the reserves in New York City.
+In a 2013 interview, he joked that he was in charge of a mess tent.

 Alda's half-brother Antony Alda was born in 1956 and also became an actor.